n-claes/legolas/docs/gimli/about_gimli.md

 3. **Numerical data in Legolas.** With the introduction of GIMLI, Legolas was extended with the option to define equilibria numerically (see [numerical equilibrium](../../ford/module/smod_equil_numerical.html)).
 GIMLI provides the functionalities to transform numerical arrays, e.g. one-dimensional slices from MPI-AMRVAC data, to a formatted file that can be read by Legolas.
 Note though that this requires the use of numerical derivatives, which carries additional risks regarding numerical stability.

 **Note:** technically, the configurations defined via GIMLI will work fine in both codes even if they are not in equilibrium.
-However, if the setup is not force-balanced, care has to be taken when interpreting the linear results.{: .notice--info}
+However, if the setup is not force-balanced, care has to be taken when interpreting the linear results.
+{: .notice--info}